Nims09/fe_test/README.md

 DESIGN
 - I added an Angular controller to the index.html, to avoid hard coding data onto the view
-- I thought it didn't make sense to submit name, address ect with the other information hardcoded, so I added a 'Reason for interest' input, and my own php script that writes to text.
+- I thought it didn't make sense to submit name, address ect with the other information hardcoded, so I added a 'Reason for interest' input, and my own php script that writes to tmp/mydata.txt text file.
-- Tabs do not refresh the page, nor does submitting data.
+- Tabs do not refresh the page, nor does submitting data, and all of the tabs, and tabe 'panes' are generated dynamically from the angular controller.